Table of Contents

-What Symptoms Are Involved in Caffeine Withdrawal
+What Symptoms and How Long Does Caffeine Withdrawal Last?

-- Headache.
 Caffeine affects the flow of blood to the brain by constricting them.
 Even three cups of coffee can reduce blood flow by nearly 27%.
 When caffeine is withheld, the blood vessels open up, increasing blood flow to the brain, resulting in headaches.
 As the brain adapts to the increase in blood flow, the headaches subside.

-- Nausea.
 Many experience nausea the first day or two of caffeine withdrawal, and some also experience vomiting.
 Nausea and other flue-like symptoms, including muscle pain are common as the body adjusts to the absence of caffeine.

-- Blurred vision.
 People lean on caffeine to help them work long hours, often sitting in front of the computer into the evening hours.
 When caffeine is eliminated, the individual may experience blurred vision, in addition to a sense of tired eyes, and a dull pain behind the eyes.

-- Fatigue.
 As the brain adjusts to the absence of caffeine, the rebound effect of intense fatigue ensues.
 This means the individual feels unusually tired and the sense of low energy is evidence of no longer using caffeine to stimulate alertness.

-- Anxiety.
 Even though people who are sensitive to caffeine’s effects may experience anxiousness and irritability, those who quit caffeine, as well as the sugar that is often present in the beverages, also report feeling withdrawal related anxiety symptoms.

-- Depressed mood.
 As brain chemistry attempts to normalize and stabilize after ending an extended period of caffeine intake, low mood can result.
 The temporary feelings of depression may include feelings of sadness, despair, and hopelessness.

-- Tremors.
 Quitting caffeine cold turkey after a history of heavy consumption can result in hand tremors.
 The tremors can last anywhere from 2 to 9 days during the withdrawal period.